geoserver/geoserver/doc/en/user/source/geowebcache/rest/layers.rst

      <autoCacheStyles>true</autoCacheStyles>
    </GeoServerLayer>

-.. note:: The addressed resource ``tiger:poi.xml``, without the ``poi.xml`` extension, must match the name of the layer in the XML representation, as well as the name of an *existing* GeoServer layer or layer group.
+.. note:: The addressed resource ( ``tiger:poi`` in this example) must match the name of the layer in the XML representation, as well as the name of an *existing* GeoServer layer or layer group.

 Modifying a layer
 ~~~~~~~~~~~~~~~~~